Mary Persons High School

 Mary Persons High School is a public 9-12 high school located in Forsyth, Georgia, United States.
 It is the sole high school of Monroe County Schools.
 During the 2011–12 school year, 1,181 students were enrolled in the school.
 There are around 69 faculty members, giving the school a 17.07 student/teacher ratio.

-The 2020-2021 Competition Cheerleading team won the AAA State Championship, held at the Macon Coliseum on February 16, 2021.
-The team is Coached by Kyle Ward.
+The 2020-2021 Competition Cheerleading team won the AAA State Championship at the Macon Coliseum on February 16, 2021.
+The team is coached by Kyle Ward.
+Anthony Mannella became the first wrestler at Mary Persons High School to win two back-to-back state championships, winning in the 3A weight class of 160 in 2022 and winning the 3A weight class of 157 in 2023.